neowu/vm/README.md

-A lightweight virtual machine tool, for personal use. tested with Apple M2 CPU (MacBook Pro) / macOS Sonoma
+A lightweight virtual machine tool, for personal use.

+only support Apple Silicon and macOS Sonoma

 # Features
 * create and run both Linux and MacOS VM